 As an entrepreneur, you should be concerned about your marriage because divorce has an impact on your business.
 An entrepreneur’s business is an asset that in some cases, can be divided up upon the dissolution of a marriage.
 It would indeed be a sad thing if an entrepreneur spent years building a business and neglecting to pay attention to her business only to end up losing both her business and her spouse!
 Additionally, people who are happily married perform better at business activities.
 So, if you are a married entrepreneur and you want to have a thriving successful business, you must also work to have a thriving successful marriage.

-As I write this article, I have been married more than 29 years.
-It is an accomplishment which not everyone gets to achieve.
+As I write this article, I have been married 31 years.
+It is an accomplishment that not everyone gets to achieve.
 I am indeed blessed to have reached this milestone.
 As an entrepreneur, I have spent many long hours building a business and trying to make it a success.
 Those hours do not compare to the hours I have put into building my marriage and helping it to flourish.

 As entrepreneurs, we are proud of the businesses we create.
 We take joy in being able to create businesses that provide good and services that customers can use and enjoy.
 Satisfaction comes from being able to earn a living based upon the work we put into businesses we have created.
 It is thrilling to be a positive part of the American economy by providing jobs and opportunities to others.
 Likewise, we should be proud of creating good marriages.
 Take joy in being able to create families.
 We should derive satisfaction in being able to maintain healthy, happy marriages that last decade after decade.